Total Pageviews

 Then you must REST.
 Breathe normally.

-So in a way, I am going through the final stage here...
+I am going through the final stage here...

 Yeah, I must hang on.